-- 5.C.2 For Emissions Points AA-039 and AA-051, the permittee shall submit biennial or 5-year compliance reports, as specified below: - (a) Biennial and 5-year compliance reports must cover the applicable 2- or 5-year periods from January 1 to December 31 and must be postmarked or submitted no later than January 31 for the preceding calendar year. - (b) Each biennial or 5-year compliance report must contain the following information: - (1) Company and Facility name and address. - (2) Process unit information, emissions limitations, and operating parameter limitations. - (3) Date of report and beginning and ending dates of the reporting period. - (4) The total operating time during the reporting period. - (5) The date of the most recent tune-up for each unit.
+- 5.C.3 For Emissions Point AA-011, the permittee shall submit 5-year compliance reports, as specified below: - (a) 5-year compliance reports must cover the 5-year periods from January 1 to December 31 and must be postmarked or submitted no later than January 31 for the preceding calendar year. - (b) Each 5-year compliance report must contain the following information: - (1) Company and Facility name and address. - (2) Process unit information, emissions limitations, and operating parameter limitations. - (3) Date of report and beginning and ending dates of the reporting period. - (4) The total operating time during the reporting period.

-- (6) The date of the most recent burner inspection for each unit if it was not done biennially or on a 5-year period and was delayed until the next scheduled or unscheduled unit shutdown. - (7) A statement by the responsible official with the official's name, title, and signature, certifying the truth accuracy and completeness of the content of the compliance report.
+- (5) The date of the most recent tune-up for each unit. - (6) The date of the most recent burner inspection for each unit if it was not done on a 5-year period and was delayed until the next scheduled or unscheduled unit shutdown. - (7) A statement by the responsible official with the official's name, title, and signature, certifying the truth accuracy and completeness of the content of the compliance report.

-(Ref.: 40 CFR 63.7550(b)(3)-(4), 63.7550(c)(5)(i)-(iv),(xiv), and (xvii), and Table 9 of Subpart DDDDD)
+(Ref.: 40 CFR 63.7550(b)(3)-(4) and 63.7550(c)(5)(i)-(iv),(xiv), and (xvii), Subpart DDDDD)